petergardfjall/dotfiles/cheat/sheets/elisp.cheat.md

 # Emacs Lisp

-Emacs can be thought of as a giant REPL.
-Like, e.g., bash and python, it Reads in an expression, Evaluates it, Prints the results, and Loops to read the next expression.
+Emacs can be thought of as a giant REPL -- it Reads an expression, Evaluates it, Prints the results, and Loops to read the next expression.

 In Emacs’ case, the REPL is started when we launch the Emacs application.
-Every time we interact with the editor, we're just executing some code in the context of that REPL.
+Your `.emacs` file is the first code that's executed by that REPL after it starts.
+Every interaction with the editor executes a piece of code in the context of that REPL.
 Every keystroke, mouse click, and menu action correspond to evaluating an expression in this REPL.

-Similarly, your `.emacs` file is just the first code that's executed by that REPL after it starts.

 There are two common ways to evaluate Lisp expressions:
 - Place the cursor after an expression (in any buffer) and then evaluate it with